Quick Answer

 Do not wait until tax time to defend value.
 FMV is the open-market price benchmark.
 For bartering, you include in gross income in the year of receipt the FMV of goods or services received, even if both sides consider the exchange equal in value.
 For services, keep documented market evidence you can stand behind.
 Use one or more defensible methods (practical guidance, not a mandated hierarchy):

-If the evidence is weak, use the most defensible documented rate you have, or mark the file: Add current valuation method after verification and treat the valuation as pending until verified.
+If the evidence is weak, use the most defensible documented rate you have, then mark the valuation method as pending until it is verified against source records or qualified tax adviser guidance.

 Get a tax professional involved when value is highly subjective, services are bundled, a barter exchange is involved, or you are unsure about information returns.
 Topic 420 says barter exchanges generally file Form 1099-B, and you should receive one through an exchange.
 For direct service trades outside an exchange, Topic 420 says Form 1099-B is generally not required.
 Topic 420 says Form 1099-MISC may apply, and IRS contractor guidance says NEC reporting uses Form 1099-NEC, so confirm current instructions before filing.